DESIGNING & FACILITATING LEARNING EXPERIENCES WORKSHOP AGENDA

-At the On Course I Workshop, participants learn dozens of strategies for empowering students to become active, responsible learners.
-At this advanced On Course II Workshop, participant not only add more than 100 student-empowerment strategies to their repertoire, they also learn the essential design and facilitation skills necessary for being an effective learner-centered educator who can empower students to move from superficial to deep learning.
+At the Engaging & Empowering Learners Workshop (On Course I), participants learn dozens of strategies for empowering students to become active, responsible learners.
+At this Designing & Facilitating Learning Experiences Workshop, participant not only add more than 100 student-empowerment strategies to their repertoire, they also learn the essential design and facilitation skills necessary for being an effective learner-centered educator who can empower students to move from superficial to deep learning.
 These advanced design and facilitation skills also provide the knowledge and resources for participants to help colleagues provide more effective educational experiences for their students.
 The skills presented in this workshop are drawn from best practices in academic curriculum design, brain research, active-learning principles, corporate training methodology, and personal development strategies.
 This workshop is ideal for educators who want to help students become active, responsible learners and/or you want to take a leadership role in helping their college or university become more learner-centered!

 Reviewing the characteristics of successful students and introducing the foundational concepts of the workshop (in learner-centered ways, of course).

 Assessing participants’ learning preferences, understanding the variety of students’ learning preferences, introducing Problem-Based Learning (PBL), and forming teams that will work together on a self-determined learner-centered curriculum design, one they will present on the final day.

 |8:30-12:00pm||SESSION 3: DESIGNING LEARNER-CENTERED EXPERIENCES (II)|

 Learning and experiencing the four components of an effective learner-centered design.